Pioneering Motion-Based Drug DesignTM

-Dynamo leverages unparalleled insights into protein motion and function to create a new drug discovery paradigm.
+Dynamo leverages unparalleled insights into protein dynamics and function to create a new drug discovery paradigm.

 Relay Therapeutics® was built to integrate a broad and tailored array of leading-edge experimental and computational techniques with a company culture that fosters deep collaboration between these previously disparate fields.
-We are committed to continuously incorporating new experimental and computational techniques to enhance the power of our platform.
+We are committed to continuously incorporating new experimental and computational techniques to enhance the power of our platform and push the boundaries of what’s possible in drug discovery.

 Enables Motion Based

-Our Dynamo platform puts protein motion, or dynamics, at the heart of our drug discovery process and allows us to elevate traditional structure-based drug design into next generation Motion-Based Drug Design.
+Our Dynamo platform puts protein dynamics at the heart of our drug discovery process.
 We deploy our Dynamo platform in three key phases of Motion-Based Drug Design.

 Hit Finding and